duggan/pontoon/README.md

 $ apt-get install bats
 ```

+The main project is MIT licensed, and the bundled library inherits LGPLv3.

 ### Debugging

 Set the `DEBUG` environment variable (to anything) to enable debug output for pontoon.